gabldotink/subtrees/README.md

 Initially, we could exclude from the choice all savings goals at or exceeding their target.
 Then, other logic such as selecting the savings goal closest to its target.

+### Add Reference/Note To Savings Goal Transfers
+The transfers from the account to the savings goal have no reference or note.
+The lack of reference or note could be confusing for customers.
+So adding a reference or note to the transfer detailing it is a round up and the transaction that caused it would improve the customer experience.

 ## Technical Future Improvements
 ### Snapshot Testing
 This project has unit tests asserting that valid JSON responses from Starling's API can be successfully parsed.